S.Korea Logs Current Account Deficit Of 620 Mln USD In November 2022 - UrduPoint

 S.Korea Logs Current Account Deficit Of 620 Mln USD In November 2022

-South Korea logged current account deficit in November last year owing to export reduction, central bank data showed Tuesday
+South Korea logged current account deficit in November last year owing to export reduction, central bank data showed Tuesda

-SEOUL, (UrduPoint / Pakistan Point News - 10th Jan, 2023 ):South Korea logged current account deficit in November last year owing to export reduction, central bank data showed Tuesday.
+SEOUL, (UrduPoint / Pakistan Point News - 11th Jan, 2023 ) --:South Korea logged current account deficit in November last year owing to export reduction, central bank data showed Tuesday.

 Current account balance, the broadest measure of cross-border trade, recorded a deficit of 620 million U.S. dollars in November, after posting a surplus of 1.58 billion dollars in September and 880 million dollars in October, according to the Bank of Korea.